Sunlis/ONI-nerf-electrolyzer/README.md

 *  +112g/s @70+C ->  +84g/s @50+C hydrogen
 *  +1.25 kDTU/s  ->  +4 kDTU/s

+Additional functionality worth considering: electrolyzing saltwater outputs chlorine, hydrogen, and some other residue, possibly lime

 ## Rust Deoxidizer

 This building is *probably* fine as is.